 Pregnancy registry

-There is a pregnancy registry that monitors pregnancy outcomes of people who applied Daytrana while pregnant.
+There is a pregnancy registry that monitors pregnancy outcomes of people who use Daytrana while pregnant.
 This registry helps doctors and consumers learn more about possible drug effects during pregnancy.
 If you become pregnant during Daytrana treatment, your doctor may encourage you to visit the website or call 866-961-2388.

 It’s not known whether Daytrana treatment is safe during pregnancy.
 If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs during Daytrana treatment.